automl/Auto-PyTorch/docs/manual.rst

 This manual shows how to get started with Auto-PyTorch.
 We recommend going over the examples first.
 There are additional recommendations on how to interact with the API, further below in this manual.
-However, you are welcome to contribute to this documentation but starting a Pull-Request.
+However, you are welcome to contribute to this documentation by making a Pull-Request.

 In a nutshell, Auto-PyTorch searches for the best ensemble of both traditional machine learning models and neural networks for a given dataset.
 It does so via the `search()` method of the different supported task.
 Currently we support Tabular classification and Tabular Regression.
 We plan to also support image processing.